Doy-lee/session-pro-backend/readme.md

 - `main.py`: Entry point of application that setups the basic environment for the database and then hands over control flow to Flask to handle HTTP requests.

+- `platform_apple.py`: iOS App Store layer that exposes a HTTP route to receive subscription purchases and convert it into a Session Pro Proof.

+- `platform_google*.py`: Google Play Store layer that subscribes to Google services to witness subscription purchases and convert it into a Session Pro Proof.

 - `server.py`: HTTP layer that parses client requests and forwards them to backend layer and replies a response, if any.